This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The last step is to test the generalization performance of the trained neural network.

-In the confusion matrix, the rows represent the target classes, and the columns are the output classes for the testing target data set.
-The diagonal cells in each table show the number of correctly classified cases, and the off-diagonal cells show the misclassified instances.
+In the confusion matrix, rows are the target classes and columns are the predicted classes for the testing set.

-The following table shows the confusing elements of this application.
-The following table contains the elements of the confusion matrix.
+The following table contains the elements of the confusion matrix for this application.

-The next list depicts the binary classification tests for this application:
+The following list depicts the binary classification tests for this application:

-- Sensitivity: 89.3% (percentage of actual positive classified as positive).
+• Sensitivity: 89.3% (percentage of actual positives classified as positive).

-- Specificity: 89.1% (percentage of actual negative classified as negative).
+• Specificity: 89.1% (percentage of actual negatives classified as negative).

-Therefore, we can state that this data implies a sound predictive model performance.
+Therefore, we can conclude that this model has good performance.

 7. Model deployment